realtimeradio/ata_snap/docs/firmware_overview.md

 In the accumulation stage of the spectrometer, these powers are scaled down by a factor of 4096 using a round-to-even scheme, and then successive spectra are summed into a 32-bit signed vector accumulator.\
 Accumulation length is a runtime-controlled parameter, and data may be streamed out over 10GbE (appropriate for short <<1s accumulation period) or polled via a remote software process.

+### Output Data Format

+The spectrometer pipeline outputs data as a UDP packet stream.
+Each packet comprises a payload of 32-bit signed integers, with a 64-bit header.

+uint64 header
+int32 data[channel, stokes]

+*header*

+The header should be read as a network-endian 64-bit unsigned integer, with the following bit fields:
+ - bits[7:0] : bit antenna ID
+ - bits[10:8] : 3-bit channel block index
+ - bits[55:11] : time index
+ - bits[63:56] : 8-bit packet version.
+Most significant bit is always 0 for spectrometer packets

+*data*

+The data payload in each packet is 8192 bytes.

+The complete payload is an array of 32-bit integers with dimensions `channel x polarization-product`, with
+ - channel index running from 0 - 512
+ - polarization-product running from 0-3 with:
+   - index 0: XX product
+   - index 1: YY product
+   - index 2: real(XY*) product
+   - index 3: imag(XY*) product

 ## Voltage Pipeline
 The voltage pipeline is designed to facilitate downstream processing such as rechannelization, interferometry, coherent dedispersion, modulation classification, etc, which require undetected voltage inputs.